 My day started exactly the way every day should start... with perfect toast.

-Vahid and Sarah took me to Milo's City Cafe where, I kid you not, they have a guy whose only job is making perfect toast.
+Vahid (from The Iron Fist and Sarah (from Sarah Joy took me to Milo's City Cafe where, I kid you not, they have a guy whose only job is making perfect toast.
 He has a pair of wooden tongs that he uses to check your toast, flip your toast, and make sure your toast is toasting evenly to just the right toastiness.
 It's amazing, and his dedication to awesome toast is epic.
 He's the Toast Master!
 And perfect toast is what he does.
 Given my love of toast, I couldn't have been more impressed.
 I wanted quite badly to go shake his hand after breakfast was over, but I was too star struck.
 If only every restaurant took toast this seriously.

 And then I was off to the Portland Zine Symposium...

 Overall, it was a very nice event... though I'm still not sure that THRICE Fiction was a good fit.
 The majority of the stuff there was DIY hand-crafted works, and that just isn't us.
 But, even so, we did pretty good for the day.
 I originally ordered 40 copies of our new 2011 Black and White Annual, 20 for each day... even though I never expected to actually sell that many.
 Since I was handing out flyers to let people know that we give our magazine away for free on our website, who would spend money to buy it?
 But, even after telling people how to get THRICE for free, I still ended up selling 14 copies and trading 7 more.
 So... worth it, I think.